Cognigy/Documentation/docs/en/docs/live-agent/conversation/overview.md

 ## Conversation Details

-When a conversation is selected conversation details will be displayed at the right side of the Live Agent interface.
-These details include the following **Conversation information**:
+When a conversation is selected, conversation details will be displayed on the right side of the Live Agent interface.
+These details include the following conversation information:

 - [User Profile Details](#user-profile-details)
 - [Conversation Actions](#conversation-actions)